ThinkDataEd/student/docs/unit1/lesson8.md

 1. <u>**Food Habits Campaign Data Collection Monitoring:**</u>

     100. The IDS Campaign Monitoring Tool is found on your IDS Homepage.
     Click on **Monitor** and sign in if prompted.
+Once logged in, notice that you are redirected to the **Campaign Manager**.
+This happens so that you can select the campaign that you want to monitor.
 Find the Food Habits Campaign and click on Monitor.
     Note: If you haven't submitted any data, the page will be blank.
     <strong style="color: blue;">Insert video of accessing and using Monitoring Tool here.</strong>